failaip12/paste-cgi/README.md

 # Paste-cgi

 ## Description
 This is a dirty pastebin done in CGI.
-It is completely client-side encrypted and server only stored encrypted paste.
+It is completely client-side encrypted and server only stores encrypted paste(Title is not encrypted).

 ## Images
 ![Index](docs/Index.png)